Skip to navigation Skip to content

 Claiming Flexible PPL days + Read more ...

-To be eligible for Flexible PPL days a person must meet the eligibility requirements for PPL period, or would have been eligible for a PPL period had they not returned to work or transferred the PPL period to a secondary claimant.
+To be eligible for Flexible PPL days a person must have met the eligibility requirements for PPL period, or would have been eligible for a PPL period had they not:

-Customers are required to choose how and when they want to be paid their Flexible PPL days.
-Flexible PPL days can be:
+Customers were required to choose how and when they wanted to be paid their Flexible PPL days.
+Flexible PPL days could be:

 • connected to the PPL period, as a block of up to 6 weeks (30 days).
-This will give them a continuous block of PPL of up to 18 weeks.
-Connected days will be paid on the weekdays immediately after their PPL period
+This gave them a continuous block of PPL of up to 18 weeks.
+Connected days were paid on the weekdays immediately after their PPL period.
+Connected Flexible PPL days were delivered the same way as their PPL period, except where the connected days were 52 weeks after the child’s birth/adoption.
+Services Australia was the paymaster for any PPL days after this date

 • paid separately at any time after the PPL period and up to the PPL child’s second birthday / anniversary of adoption.
-These days can be paid on any day of the week, including weekends.
-The customer must select the dates they want to get these days
+These days were paid by Services Australia and could be paid on any day of the week, including weekends.
+The customer selected the dates they wanted to get these days

 2